mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 [mystyle_design total=12 tag="amazing"]
 – shows a gallery of 12 designs that are tagged amazing

+[mystyle_design total=12 collection="amazing"]
+– shows a gallery of 12 designs that are in the amazing collection

 [mystyle_customizer]
 – displays the Customizer or a list of customizable products.